Search

 Equivalent to init(), but initializes from a file.
 Can be used to rebuild an active kvstore.
 Modifications to the kvstore are not synced back to the file.

-The delimiter is string used to separate the key and the value.
+The delimiter is the string used to separate the key and the value.
 Only the first occurrence of the delimiter is used as the key value separator.

 foo==bar